Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Though he might have.

-the eye patch, empty sleeve and striking moustache.
+The quote says, the eye patch, empty sleeve and striking mustache.

-I forgot to mention he's got a very, very striking moustache.
+I forgot to mention he's got a very, very striking mustache.

 Yeah.